You don’t have to live in Rome to know that Pope Francis often sets the Catholic world on fire with his insightful (and controversial!) quotes.

 At the heart of Pope Saint John Paul II’s papacy and Theology of the Body is the concept of viewing the dignity of men and the dignity of women as person rather than as object.

 It may sound overly simplistic to point to proper manners as the first step in recognizing each other as human beings and recognizing the human dignity that each of us brings, but the fact is, proper manners grow from a proper sense of humility.

 Let’s continue to be polite, gracious, and forgiving to those around us.
 This will prepare us for a good family life.
 Let’s ask God to help us grow in these areas.

 “My dear young people, the Church needs you, your enthusiasm, your creativity and the joy that is so characteristic of you!”

-Young men and women are the hope and future of the Catholic church.
-While we may look to our priests, bishops, and the vatican for leadership, the hope of the church and the souls in her care rests on young people stepping up in leadership through evangelization, but also through being examples of holy lives.
+Single Catholic men and women are the hope and future of the Catholic church.
+While we may look to our priests, bishops, and the pope himself for leadership, the hope of the church and the souls in her care rests on young people stepping up in leadership through evangelization, but also through being examples of holy lives.